HeatherRemacle/exchangelabops/pages/glossary.md

   - text: T-Z
     href: '#t'
 ---
-Government technology is in the process of a significant shift from the solutions of the 1980’s, which were based on traditional, on-premise hosted platforms, and proprietary vendor licenced software, towards a cloud-based, open-source model.
+Government technology is in the process of a significant shift from the solutions of the 1980’s, which were based on traditional, on-premise hosted platforms, and proprietary vendor licensed software, towards a cloud-based, open-source model.

 As your project and digital products advance on this journey, you will encounter a new vocabulary of terms, acronyms and definitions.
 While we have included a list of links to many of these terms, we can not guarantee that all these links will be available.
 We recommend the <a target="_blank" href="https://tech.gsa.gov/guides/glossary/">glossary</a> posted at the United States Federal Government Services Agency (GSA) technical guides web site.